 Composite veneers are usually used for small chips or gaps between the teeth.
 They are made from a similar material as cavity fillings.
 They tend to discolour over time and have a dull appearance.
 As they usually last between 5-7 years, Dentists tend to use them as a semi-permanent treatment prior to having porcelain veneers done.

-In a smile makeover situation, veneers are a viable option to improving one’s smile.
+In a smile makeover situation, veneers are a viable option for improving one’s smile.
 Here are some of my favourite benefits about veneers:

 One of the features that contribute to veneers’ popularity is their optic properties.
 This is especially so for porcelain veneers.
 Porcelain is a ceramic that replicates many properties of enamel.
 For example, enamel possesses a property called translucency, where light can enter and reflect back out.
 Porcelain has this same characteristic and can be adjusted accordingly by the ceramist to blend in with surrounding teeth.